Kate holds a Bachelor of Science degree from Sonoma State University and has a deep-rooted passion for traveling the world.

 Last December, I booked a flight for my husband and myself from Oakland International Airport (OAK) to John F. Kennedy Airport (JFK) in New York City.
 Our 18-month-old son was able to ride for free on my lap.
 As my close friend had suggested, I made sure I was on a JetBlue Airways Airbus A320 in the economy-class seating.

-While I was pleasantly surprised with one truly great feature this airline offers for free to all their passengers, there were other things that I was less satisfied with and wish I had known about ahead of time.
+While I was pleasantly surprised with one truly great feature this airline offers for free to all their passengers, there were other things that I was less satisfied with and wish I had known ahead of time.

 JetBlue A320 At-A-Glance Review